yash-asvi/FormFlow/README.md

-A computer vision based exercise monitioring webapp, made using mediapipe and streamlit.
+A computer vision based exercise monitioring web app, made using mediapipe and streamlit.
+The web app provides audio and visual feedback if the user makes an error in his choosen exercise.